luizbgomide/sovereign/index.md

 Head to [Delver Creation](/delver-creation) create a character.
 You'll probably want to select a [class](/classes).

 The [Feats](/feats) page details all of the feats available to a character.

+[Rules](/rules) goes over the delving, combat, and hazards, and recovery rules.